wpilibsuite/frc-docs/source/docs/software/vscode-overview/3rd-party-libraries.rst

 3rd Party Libraries
 ===================

 Teams that are using non-PWM motor controllers or advanced sensors will most likely need to install external vendor dependencies.
-Please view the below section to see information on adding an external library.

 What Are Vendor Dependencies?
 -----------------------------

-A vendor dependency is a way for vendors such as CTRE, REV, and others to add their own custom code that interfaces with motor controllers and other devices.
-This way teams can interact with their devices via CAN and have access to more complex and in-depth features than traditional PWM control.
+A vendor dependency is a way for vendors such as CTRE, REV, and others to add their :term:`software library` to robot projects.
+This library can interface with motor controllers and other devices.
+This way, teams can interact with their devices via CAN and have access to more complex and in-depth features than traditional PWM control.

 Managing Vendor Dependencies
 ----------------------------